WSU-janderson/project6-multiset-design-Nitin-kamboj/MultiSet.md

 **Add (item, count)**

-Concept: Adds count copies of item to the player inventory.
+Concept: Adds the item, if already available then increase the count 1 to the player inventory.

 Average Time Complexity: O (1)

 Edge Cases: Adding items more than available space will handle the error (e.g., returning “bag is full”).

 HashTable support: Key lookup, insertion or remove using pseudo-random probing that ensures fast access.

 **Remove (item, count)**